Quick(ish)start

-This quickstart outlines how to deploy the appropriate contracts for resolving an ENS domain from one of our supported chains.
+This quickstart outlines how to deploy a solution for resolving an ENS domain from one of our supported chains.

 1. Initial setup